emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 ### In Stock

 It may seem obvious what's in stock for a store, but display may only represent a portion of what's in stock.
-For the best information, ask the store clerk about their FFOS phones in their store.
+For the best information, ask the store clerk about their Firefox OS phones in their store.
 A good question to ask might be:

-> "What FireFox OS devices to you have in stock ?"
+> "What Firefox OS devices to you have in stock ?"

 ### Out of Stock

-Another important question, even if the store currently carrying one or more FFOS phones is:
+Another important question, even if the store currently carrying one or more Firefox OS phones is:

-> "Are there any FireFox OS devices you normally carry, that are not currently in stock?"
+> "Are there any Firefox OS devices you normally carry, that are not currently in stock?"

 And finally  - if there are devices not in stock: